Business Income Insurance protects your business against lost profits due to damaged or destroyed property.

 - Reduced profits due to competitors or changes in consumer preferences

 - Poor company management

 - Weather events that may close a business temporarily but not damage property, such as heavy rain or snow

-For example, your business sells office supplies, operating out of a warehouse you own.
+- Your business sells office supplies and operates out of a warehouse you own.
 A windstorm damages one wall of the warehouse.
 In order to continue to service your customers without interruption, you rent a temporary warehouse.
 You also pay a moving company to move your inventory from your normal warehouse into your temporary warehouse.
 The extra expense coverage would provide coverage for these expenses.

 Extended Business Income Coverage

 Extended business income coverage is an optional coverage that can cover lost profits that occur after the business has reopened but has not yet gotten back to its pre-loss sales level.